abbeybaer/intd2810/schedule.md

 While we make every effort to keep these tables up to date, **if there is ever a conflict on due date, the assignment due date in [Canvas](https://tulane.instructure.com/) supersedes anything posted here.**

-**Note that when something says read or watch, you must do that before coming to class.
-Readings marked as optional will be drawn from for lecture.**
+**Note that when something says READ or WATCH, you must do that before coming to class.
+Readings marked as optional will be drawn from for lecture, it will be helpful to read them before but not required.**

 <iframe style="width: 100%; height: 5000px; border: none" src="https://docs.google.com/document/d/e/2PACX-1vQe_8L9SSyrh7nBNdaFEyb8EGs4kgEpHmNHTHEdXGg1-8ZnQRzlgquot5qW1HxhoupSUjM4IjqS0v4p/pub?embedded=true"></iframe>